jundalisay/spblist/content/en/research/paracelsus/nature/book-04/chapter-01.md

 The life therefore of all men is nothing else but an Astrall balsome, a Balsamick impression, and a celestiall invisible Fire, an included Aire, and a tinging spirit of Salt.
 I cannot name it more plainly, although it bee set out by many names.
 And seeing wee have declared the best, and chiefest, wee shall bee silent in these which are lesse materiall.

-What the life of Metalls is.
+What the life of metals is.
-The life of Metalls is a secret fatnesse, which they have received from Sulphur, which is manifest by their flowing, for every thing that flowes in the fire, flowes by reason of that secret fatnesse that is in it: unlesse that were in it, no Metall could flow, as wee see in Iron, and Steel, which have lesse Sulphur, and fatnesse then all the other Metalls, wherefore they are of a dryer Nature then all the rest.
+The life of metals is a secret fatnesse, which they have received from Sulphur, which is manifest by their flowing, for every thing that flowes in the fire, flowes by reason of that secret fatnesse that is in it: unlesse that were in it, no Metall could flow, as wee see in Iron, and Steel, which have lesse Sulphur, and fatnesse then all the other metals, wherefore they are of a dryer Nature then all the rest.

 What the life of Mercury is.
 Mercury is like to a garment of skins.